bingcheng1998/CS231n-2020-spring-assignment-solution/README.md

 >
 > ![](https://tva1.sinaimg.cn/large/007S8ZIlgy1gjs5sbgp2cj30fw01p745.jpg)
 >
-> *As you can see above, the background of those images which is similar to many other images is black.
-Because there are many other images have a black color on its margin, while the white part of those images are rarely seen in other images, which will cause a large difference, so will generate the whilte bar*
+> As you can see above, the background of those images which is similar to many other images is black.
+Because there are many other images that have a black color on its margin, while the white part of those images is rarely seen in other images, which will cause a large difference, so will generate the white bar.
 >
 > Find best `k` for kNN:
 >